-Total Length (in Miles) 12.5
+Total Length (in Miles) 14.4

-Total Length Along Great American Rail-Trail in Ind. (in Miles) 8.7
+Total Length Along Great American Rail-Trail in Ind. (in Miles) 10.2

 Trail Type Rail-trail

 Surface Type Asphalt

 Trail Manager Forest Preserve District of Cook County, Lake County Parks, Northwestern Indiana Regional Planning Commission, Schererville Parks & Recreation

 Website indygreenways.org/pennsy-trail

 TrailLink Map traillink.com/trail/pennsy-greenway

 The Pennsy Greenway is currently open between Schererville, Indiana, and Calumet City, Illinois.
-The 12.5-mile paved trail runs along the former Penn Central Transportation Company rail line and is planned to travel a total of 15 miles once complete.
-The Pennsy Greenway will host the Great American Rail-Trail from Schererville, Indiana, to Lansing, Illinois, totaling 9.2 miles (8.7 of which are in Indiana, and 0.5 of which is in Illinois).
-An additional 3.4 miles of the Pennsy Greenway between Schererville and Munster were completed in 2020, closing a key gap in the Pennsy Greenway and the Great American Rail-Trail.
+The 14.4-mile paved trail runs along the former Penn Central Transportation Company rail line and is planned to travel a total of 15 miles once complete.
+The Pennsy Greenway will host the Great American Rail-Trail from Schererville, Indiana, to Lansing, Illinois, totaling 10.7 miles (10.2 of which are in Indiana, and 0.5 of which is in Illinois).
+An additional 5.5 miles of the Pennsy Greenway between Crown Point and Munster have been completed since 2020, closing a key gap in the Pennsy Greenway and the Great American Rail-Trail.